 7. Ask for help.
 Tell people what you need.
 Talking to my close friends and family this week has been a huge help.
 It’s just nice to know they are there.
-Accept help and advice, and then trust yourself to know what’s best.
-If you’re sadness is lasting longer than you think it should, or if you think your sadness is leaning toward depression, ask for professional help.
+Accept help and listen to advice.
+Then trust yourself to know what’s best.
+If your sadness is lasting longer than you think it should, or if you think your sadness is leaning toward depression, ask for professional help.

 If you want to help me, please don’t be sad for me.
 Instead, send your love, prayers, wishes and good thoughts to Guinness.
 Love has powerful healing properties.

 None of these things will take away your sadness, but they will help you get through it.
 I’ve been using all of these strategies over the past few days and they are helping.

 In my experience, one of the benefits of simplifying your life is more happiness, or time to enjoy more happiness, but it doesn’t prevent sad things from happening.
 Maybe being really sad helps us fully appreciate the real sweetness of life.
 Don’t judge yourself for crying or feeling down.
 Take time to be sad, and then get back to the sweetness.

 I’ll feel better soon, and if you are really sad, I hope that one of these suggestions helps you feel better too.